alexch/codelikethis/public/lessons/server_side_javascript/routing.md

 # Routing

 *routing* in web apps is essentially a set of rules to decide...

   * given this request
   * what code do we run?

-the "code we run" is also called an *endpoint* or a *route* or a *script* or a *handler*...
+the "code we run" is also called an *endpoint* or a *route* or a *script* or a *handler* or...

 # Routing is simple

-Many web app server frameworks have complicated systems for routing but that complexity is not required
+Many web app server frameworks have complicated systems for routing, but that complexity is not essential.

 Routing can be a simple series of `if..else` statements, or a [`switch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)

-And most of the fancy framework code is simply to build up a list of matching rules which the server then walks through in first-to-last order.
+and most of the fancy framework code is simply to build up a list of matching rules which the server then walks through in first-to-last order.

 # Let's build a blog!